How Tornado Cash Works (Line by Line for Devs)

 RareSkills

 This material is part of our Zero Knowledge Course.
-For general smart contract development, see our Solidity Training for professional Solidity developers.
+For general smart contract development, see our Solidity Bootcamp for professional Solidity developers.
 We offer the most rigorous and up-to-date training program for smart contracts available anywhere.

 Clarifying Notes